Methodology

 TRACE: Bribery Risk Matrix (5%)

-World Bank: IDA Resource Allocation Index – Financial sector regulations (2.5%)
+World Bank: IDA Resource Allocation Index – Financial sector (2.5%)

-International Budget Partnership: Open Budget Survey – Budget transparency score (1.66%)
+International Budget Partnership: Open Budget Survey – Budget transparency (1.66%)

-International IDEA: Political Finance Database – Political disclosure (1.66%)
+International IDEA: Political Finance Database – Political finance transparency (1.66%)

 World Bank: IDA Resource Allocation Index – Transparency, accountability and corruption in the public sector (1.66%)